Learning to Fly: Let's simulate evolution in Rust (pt 2)

 This snippet contains two unidiomatic constructs and one potential bug - let's start with the latter.

-Since we're iterating through self.weights using length from inputs, there are three edge cases we have to consider:
+Since we're iterating through self.weights using length from inputs, we've got three edge cases:

 Our code lays on the assumption that #2 is always true, but it's a silent assumption: we don't enforce it anywhere!
 If we mistakenly passed less or more inputs, we'd get either an invalid result or a crash.